 How Long Does Lanugo Remain After Birth?

 If lanugo is still present, don’t worry.
-Your newborn won’t look like a baby chimp forever.
-The hair generally fall outs during the first few weeks.
+The hair generally falls outs during the first few weeks.
 Although, some babies may keep it for as long as a few months!

 There is conflicting advice regarding the removal of lanugo if it persists.